 From Ohio History Central

 On May 22, 1863, the United States government authorized the formation of the United States Colored Troops (USCT).
-As the American Civil War continued, the government sought African-American soldiers to assist in the war effort.
-Eventually nearly 179,000 black men served in the USCT during the course of the war.
-These men included both free blacks and slaves.
-While serving in the United States Army, black soldiers still experienced racial discrimination.
-USCT units consisted of African-American enlisted men led by white officers.
-The black soldiers also received less pay than their white counterparts.
-Almost six thousand black Ohioans served in the USCT.
+As the American Civil War continued, the government sought African American soldiers to assist in the war effort.
+Eventually nearly 179,000 African American men served in the USCT during the course of the war.
+These men included both free African Americans and slaves.
+While serving in the United States Army, African American soldiers still experienced racial discrimination.
+USCT units consisted of African American enlisted men led by white officers.
+The African American soldiers also received less pay than their white counterparts.
+Almost six thousand African American Ohioans served in the USCT.

-Following the Civil War, the United States military continued to welcome African-American soldiers into the ranks, although these soldiers were no longer designated United States Colored Troops.
-Blacks still served in segregated units, commanded by white officers.
+Following the Civil War, the United States military continued to welcome African American soldiers into the ranks, although these soldiers were no longer designated United States Colored Troops.
+African Americans still served in segregated units, commanded by white officers.
 Many of these soldiers served in the South and acted as occupying troops during the Reconstruction era.
-The federal government later sent many of the black soldiers to the West to battle the Indians.
-The Indians gave the soldiers the nickname "Buffalo Soldiers."
+The federal government later sent many of the African American soldiers to the West to battle the Native Americans.
+The Native Americans gave the soldiers the nickname "Buffalo Soldiers."
 African Americans remained in segregated units until 1948, when President Harry Truman desegregated the United States armed services.